hkellaway/LightweightObservable/README.md

 # Obvs :vertical_traffic_light:

-A simple implementation of an observable sequence that you can subscribe to.
+A simple implementation of an observable sequence that can be subscribed to.

 ## Credits